sillsdev/web-languageforge/README.md

 ### Running dev

-1. `make dev` will start the ui-builder
+1. `make dev` will start the app in development mode, i.e. changes to source code will immediately be reflected in the locally running app.
-1. Attaching to the ui-builder container should be enabled.

 ### Building for production

-1. `make prod` will (currently) build a production version of the UI image.
+1. `make prod` will build a production version of the app.

 ### LiveReload ###